 Cut the eggplants into medium slices.
 For a better taste, you need to remove the bitter liquid from the eggplants.
 Arrange the slices on a baking sheet.
 Sprinkle some salt on them.

 Let them sit for about 30 minutes; then you will see the brown liquid on the eggplants.
 You can rinse them in the sink or pat the slices with a paper towel.

-For a chewy and yet crispy crust, mix the Kalleh butter in a bowl.
+For a chewy and yet crispy crust, mix the Kalleh Dairy Butter in a bowl.
 You can do it by hand or with a food processor.
-Then add the flour in three separate parts and the salt.
+Then add the flour in three separate parts plus the salt.
 Whisk them until they start to clump together.

 If it is needed, use one or two teaspoons of icy water.
 Dust the surface with some flour to avoid being sticky.
 Place the smooth dough on a plastic wrap and bring the edges together.
 Put the buttery pastry in the fridge for 15-20 minutes.